Scalable Bayes via Barycenter in Wasserstein Space

 The first subgroup modifies the prior to sample from the posterior distribution of the parameter conditioned on a data subset.
 Let $k$ be the number of subsets, $\pi(\theta)$ be the prior density of parameter $\theta$, and $l_i(\theta)$ be the likelihood for subset $i$ ($i=1, \ldots, k$).
-Samples from subset posterior distribution $i$ are obtained using $l_i(\theta)$ and $\pi(\theta)^{1/k}$ as the likelihood and prior.
-Consensus Monte Carlo combines subset posterior samples by averaging \citep{Scoetal16}.
+Samples from subset posterior distribution $i$ are obtained using $l_i(\theta)$ and $\pi(\theta)^{1/k}$ as the likelihood and prior. {Consensus Monte Carlo combines subset posterior samples by averaging, which has been generalized in many ways \citep{Rabetal15,Scoetal16}}.
 This relies heavily on the normality assumption, which is relaxed using a combination based on kernel density estimation \citep{NeiWanXin13}.
 Both methods perform poorly if the supports of subset posteriors are different, which motivates the combination using the Weierstrass transform and random partition trees \citep{WanDun13, Wanetal15}.
-These methods offer simple approaches to combine samples from subset posterior distributions but have two major limitations.
-First, the sampling algorithm depends on the model parameterization.
-Second, transforming $\pi(\theta)$ to $\pi(\theta)^{1/k}$ makes posterior computations harder because existing off-the-shelf sampling algorithms cannot be used directly.
+These methods offer simple approaches for combining samples from subset posterior distributions {but have a major limitation that the sampling algorithm depends on the model parameterization.}

 The second subgroup modifies the subset likelihood to sample from a subset posterior distribution and combines samples from subset posterior distributions through their geometric center.
 These methods modify the likelihood to $l_i(\theta)^{k}$ and use prior $\pi(\theta)$ to sample from subset posterior distribution $i$ ($i=1, \ldots, k$).
-M-Posterior combines subset posterior distributions through their median in the Wasserstein space of order 1 \citep{Minetal14b}.
+M-Posterior combines subset posterior distributions through their median in the Wasserstein space of order 1 \citep{Minetal14, Minetal14b}.
 The robustness of the median implies that it could ignore valuable information in some subset posterior distributions, which motivates combination through the mean in the Wasserstein space of order 2 called Wasserstein Posterior (WASP) \citep{Srietal15}.
-The WASP approach strikes a balance between the generality of sampling and the efficiency of optimization; however, its computations are developed for independent identically distributed (\iid) data and its theoretical properties are unknown.
+The WASP approach strikes a balance between the generality of sampling and the efficiency of optimization.
+While WASP can be applied to any data or Bayesian model, its computations are developed for independent identically distributed (\iid) data and its theoretical properties are unknown.